paul-stubley/Udacity/Project_3__Disaster_Respone_Pipeline/README.md

 ## Output

-The output can be seen, and new messages can be classified, using this Heroku app.
-(Link TBD)
+An example of the output can be seen below.
+New messages can be classified by running the app locally using `python3 run.py`

 <p align="center">
 <img src="data/example_output.png" width=80%>